KRCR-TV: Mt. Shasta cable dispute

-Despite being in California, Siskiyou County is technically part of the Medford DMA according to the FCC.
+Despite being in California, Siskiyou County is part of the Medford market according to the FCC.
 Both KRCR and Northland made several attempts to get the DMA changed but were unsuccessful each time.
 KHSL-TV, KNVN-TV and KIXE-TV were the only Chico–Redding market stations airing on the Northland system in Mt.
 Shasta; however, certain programs on KHSL and KNVN are subject to blackout due to the FCC's network non-duplication and syndication exclusivity rules.

 In 2021, KRCR returned to the Vyve Broadband cable line-up on channel 12 (replacing KHSL-TV) and its sister station KRVU returned to cable channel 2.
 (KIXE-TV remains on channel 9.)

 Disputes with Dish Network

 Under its former Bonten ownership, the company and Dish Network had two retransmission consent issues that led to Bonten stations (including KRCR) to be removed from the provider.
 As a result, on December 8, 2013, Dish stopped carrying KRCR on their system before a later restoration.
 On January 17, 2017, KRCR and KCVU were once again removed from Dish's lineup as part of a new dispute, returning on February 13.